Rodger Fox: Early career

+Rodger Fox Big Band

 In 1973 Fox and Alan Nelson formed an 18 piece band, the Golden Horn Big Band, named after the music shop where he worked.
 At the time Fox found that older musicians were not affording younger players the opportunities to play which spurred him to start his own band.
 The Rodger Fox Big Band succeeded the Golden Horn band.

-The Rodger Fox Big Band has toured in New Zealand and overseas, playing at jazz festivals in Monterey, Montreux, Wichita and Manly.
+The Rodger Fox Big Band toured in New Zealand and overseas, playing at jazz festivals in Monterey, Montreux, Wichita and Manly.
 In 1978 they toured Australia.
 They appeared at the Montreux Jazz Festival in 1980 and 1981, the first New Zealand band to play at Montreux.
 In 1980 they toured in the United States and recorded an album at the Vanguard Studio in New York.
 The following year they toured Poland and played at Ronnie Scott's Jazz Club in London.
 They played at the Monterey Jazz Festival in 2001, 2006 and 2017.

-Fox has maintained that New Zealand does not have its own local jazz style and that jazz is an American music.
-In support of this view and to encourage the development of jazz playing and his initiatives in jazz education Fox has brought many American jazz musicians to New Zealand to perform with his band: singer Diane Schuur, trumpeter Arturo Sandoval, pianist Bill Cunliffe, trumpeter Maynard Ferguson, saxophonist Bruce Johnstone, saxophonist Michael Brecker, trumpeter Bobby Shew, guitarist Robben Ford, singer Lydia Pense, and singer Randy Crawford.
+Fox maintained that New Zealand does not have its own local jazz style and that jazz is an American music.
+In support of this view and to encourage the development of jazz playing and his initiatives in jazz education Fox brought many American jazz musicians to New Zealand to perform with his band: singer Diane Schuur, trumpeter Arturo Sandoval, pianist Bill Cunliffe, trumpeter Maynard Ferguson, saxophonist Bruce Johnstone, saxophonist Michael Brecker, trumpeter Bobby Shew, guitarist Robben Ford, singer Lydia Pense, and singer Randy Crawford.
 The band's 20th anniversary tour starred trombonist Bill Reichenbach, trumpeter Gary Grant, singer David Clayton-Thomas (vocalist of Blood, Sweat and Tears) and local musician Midge Marsden.
 Organist Joey de Francesco and singer Brenda Boykin performed with the band for the 40th anniversary tour.
 Fox toured New Zealand in 2023 to mark 50 years since the founding of the Big Band.
 The concert was called 'The Big Drum Off' and featured guest drummers Dennis Chambers, Gregg Bissonette and Peter Erskine.

+Collaborations with other musicians

 Noticing the paucity of New Zealand jazz arrangements Fox produced Reimagined! in 2022, an album of songs by New Zealand singer Dave Dobbyn.
 Music from the album would be used in another initiative to encourage school jazz bands to play New Zealand music.
+Further promotion of New Zealand artists and poets resulted in a collaboration with hip-hop artist King Kapisi in 2023 and a concert of music inspired by the poems of Hone Tuwhare in 2022.

-Fox has collaborated with classical musicians.
-In 2016 he toured his band with the New Zealand Symphony in a programme called Swing into Spring conducted by Hamish McKeich with trumpet and flugelhorn player Allen Vituzzi as soloist.
-Fox and New Zealand classical pianist Michael Houstoun worked together to record a CD Concerti in 2017.
+Fox also collaborated with classical musicians.
+In 2016 he toured his band with the New Zealand Symphony Orchestra in a programme called Swing into Spring conducted by Hamish McKeich with trumpet and flugelhorn player Allen Vituzzi as soloist.
+Fox and New Zealand classical pianist Michael Houstoun worked together to record a CD Concerti in 2015.
 They collaborated again in 2021 at the Wellington Jazz Festival with Houstoun playing compositions and arrangements by Bill Cunliffe.
 In 2020 tenor Simon O'Neill performed Wagner arias accompanied by the band at a concert in Palmerston North.